UCSB-Library-Research-Data-Services/research-computing-data-docs/README.md

 ### Project Structure:

+* Whatever you change in this github repo, it is just for the repo here.
+Whatever you change in the code in Pantheon, it is just for there only as well.
+The repo here is easier to access by public so we still keep this repo.
-* DOCS contains the main directories and files in this repository.
+* DOCS contains the main directories and files in this repository about the whole system.
 You can start with DOCS/DEVS/00_GETTING_STARTED.md file and proceed in numerical order.
+* While the files in DOCS/PAGES are more specific about some specific pages such as community page, and there will be more details inside to guide you.
-* Now move forward to the files in DOCS/PAGES and feel free to explore the rest of the repository.
+* After viewing all the documentations from DOCS, feel free to explore the rest of the repository.